 (Please review the above Extegrity Exam4 web site before purchasing a computer as requirements may change)

-What sort of computing facilities exist at the Law School?
+What computing facilities exist at the Law School?

-Public computing facilities in the Law School building consist of about forty-five highend Dell computers running the Windows operating system.
-Also, we have several other machines located throughout the building.
-The Student Computing Center is available 24x7 on a first-come, first-served basis, with access provided by a Cornell ID card reader system installed on the front door.
-Computer support related to computers in the center lab is available during regular business hours 8:00 AM – 4:30 PM Monday through Thursday and 8:00 AM – 3:30 PM on Friday.
-Also, student consultants provide limited support in the Center during normal Library hours on weekends.
+Public computing facilities at the Law School consist of about forty-five high-end Dell computers running the Windows operating system.
+We also have several other machines located throughout the building.
+The Student Computing Center is available 24 hours a day, seven days a week on a first-come, first-served basis.
+Access is provided by a Cornell ID card reader system installed on the front door.
+Computer support related to computers in the center lab is available during regular business hours 8:00am-4:30pm Monday through Thursday, and 8:00am–3:30pm on Friday.
+Student consultants provide limited support in the center during normal Library hours on weekends.

 Access to the Law School's network is also available to students with laptops through RedRover wireless connections in the Library, Atrium, and Student Lounge.

 Three high-speed laser printers are available for use by all Law School students.
 Each Law School student is given a free printing allocation of 500 pages per semester.
 Students who print over 500 pages are charged at a rate of 10 cents per page for each additional sheet printed.
-Also, the Computing Center has a resume printer available for students to use.
-The resume printer is a free service.
+The Computing Center also has a resume printer available for students to use; this service is free.

 Can I access the network resources of the Law School from home?